jigarius/drall/README.md

 - Run `make ssh` to launch a shell in the Drupal container.
 - Run `make provision`.
 - Run `drall --version` to test the setup.
+- Run `make lint` to run linter.
+- Run `make test` to run tests.

 You should now be able to `make ssh` and then run `drall`.
 A multi-site Drupal installation should be present at `/opt/drupal`.
+Oh!
+And Drall should be present at `/opt/drall`.

 ### Hosts

 To access the dev sites in your browser, add the following line to your hosts file.
 It is usually located at `/etc/hosts`.
+This is completely optional, so do this only if you need it.

 ```
 127.0.0.1 tmnt.drall.local donnie.drall.local leo.drall.local mikey.drall.local ralph.drall.local